 “Whether you are new to the District or just want to know more about what Wylie ISD is all about, CLAAS is an excellent, hands-on opportunity to become an informed member of the Wylie ISD community,” said Stephanie James, 2012-13 CLAAS participant.
 “I was so impressed by the enthusiasm of each department and feel confident our students are the focal point of every decision the District makes.”

 The program consisting of eight sessions convenes once a month from September through April at locations all over the school District – including campuses, the transportation center, the stadium, and the educational service center.
-Sessions are held the first Thursday of each month, from 8:00 a.m. to 12:00 noon.
+Sessions are held on the second Tuesday of each month, from 8:00 to 11:30 a.m.

 CLAAS is more than just a “sit and listen” program.
 Participants will interact with students and teachers, tour District facilities, dialogue with administrators, and District personnel, and see firsthand how the District works.
 For their investment of time, participants are rewarded with a wealth of knowledge about Wylie ISD and a greater appreciation for educators.

 “As a grandparent of two Wylie ISD students, I had no idea how much school had changed especially here in Wylie, TX,” said Jose Santamaria, 2012-13 CLAAS participant.
 “This class was definitely an eye-opening experience.”

 Over the course of a school year, participants will meet with administrators and school board members covering a variety of topics from curriculum, teaching and learning to budgets, testing, personnel and much more.
 Most importantly you will have the opportunity to interact with the leaders and decision-makers of Wylie ISD.

 “I loved getting a comprehensive look into all the inter-workings of the District,” said Timla Healey, 2011-2012 participant.
 “Excellent information and format.
 I especially appreciate the involvement of top-ranking District officials.”